 Factors like poor air quality and the absence of essential health-related facilities like hospitals, clinics, nursing homes and pharmacies could have played a role in the low score in this category.

-Lowell is a smaller city located in the state of Arkansas.
-The city has a population of 9,433 people.
-According to the most recent Census, 85% of Lowell residents are White, 2% Asian and 1% American Indian and Alaskan.
+Lowell, Arkansas is a small-sized city with a population of 9,809 inhabitants.
+If we look at the most recent Census, Lowell is known to have a predominantly White population.
+The next two most common races are Asian and American Indian and Alaskan.
 With an average age of 33 years old, Lowell could be a great place to live for young adults as this age is well below the national average.
 Not a fan of sitting in traffic during your commute to work?
 Lowell offers shorter work commutes, with an average one-way commute time taking only 18 minutes, far lower than the national average of 26 minutes.

 A robust real estate market serves as a crucial economic indicator, reflecting the local area's strength, stability and the confidence of its residents.
 Lowell excels in the housing sector, scoring high marks based on factors such as median home and rental prices, appreciation rates and home affordability.
 These calculations suggest that the apartment rental and real estate market in the region is exceptionally healthy, highlighting the area's economic vitality and attractiveness to potential homebuyers and renters.